NeCTAR-RC/nectar-training/package01/sections/nectar.markdown

     * Access to the NeCTAR Cloud dashboard is done through the **Australian Access Federation (AAF)**.
 This allows you to login using your institiutional username and password.

-    * Any researcher who logs in to NeCTAR’s web Dashboard can immediately have access to a small Project Trial allocation (2 cores for 3 months).
+    * Any researcher who logs in to NeCTARs web Dashboard can immediately have access to a small Project Trial allocation (2 cores for 3 months).

     * To obtain a larger allocation you need to submit an allocation request through the web Dashboard.